-Usage Rules: All pins on a component must be specified.
-The first column must contain the pin name.
+Usage Rules: All pins on a component shall be specified.
+The first column shall contain the pin name, which shall not be repeated within the same [Pin] keyword for a [Component].
 The second column, signal_name, gives the data book name for the signal on that pin.
 The third column, model_name, maps a pin to a specific I/O buffer model or model selector name.
-Each model_name must have a corresponding model or model selector name listed in a [Model] or [Model Selector] keyword below, unless it is a reserved model name (POWER, GND, or NC).
+Each model_name shall have a corresponding model or model selector name listed in a [Model] or [Model Selector] keyword below, unless it is a reserved model name (POWER, GND, CIRCUITCALL, or NC).